 Inventory Valuation: We value inventories at the lower of cost or market.
-Reserves for overstock and obsolescence are estimated and recorded to reduce the carrying value to estimated net realizable value.
-The amount of the reserve is determined based on projected sales information, plans for discontinued products and other factors.
-Though management considers these reserves adequate and proper, changes in sales volumes due to unexpected economic or competitive conditions are among the factors that could materially affect the adequacy of this reserve.
+We estimate and record reserves for inventory overstock and obsolescence to reduce the carrying value to estimated net realizable value.
+We determine the reserve amount based on on projected sales information, plans for discontinued products and other factors.
+Though we consider these reserves adequate and proper, changes in sales volumes due to unexpected economic or competitive conditions are among the factors that could materially affect the adequacy of this reserve.